mehulagg/gitlab_test/doc/user/admin_area/settings/visibility_and_access_controls.md

 ## Restricted visibility levels

-To set the available visibility levels for projects, snippets, and selected pages:
+To set the restricted visibility levels for projects, snippets, and selected pages:

-1. Check the desired visibility levels.
+1. Check the desired visibility levels to restrict
 1. Click **Save changes**.

 For more details on project visibility, see [Public access](../../../public_access/public_access.md).